-In response to Sundays Government announcement that unlimited outdoor activity will be permitted in England, the RYA has issued guidance for Clubs that are considering a safe plan to restart their boating activity.
+In response to the Government announcement that unlimited outdoor activity will be permitted in England, the RYA has issued guidance for Clubs that are considering a safe plan to restart their boating activity.

 The guidance has been created as part of the RYAs ongoing support for affiliated clubs during the Covid19 pandemic.

-The Management Committee has spent a good deal of time creating a phased recovery plan which is now available on the web site.
+The Management Committee has created a phased recovery plan which is now available on the web site.

 The plan has been created in alignment with the available guidance published by the Government, Royal Yachting Association (RYA), and Severn Trent Water (STW).
 We have also been observing what other sailing clubs are implementing, and where appropriate included this detail in our own plans.